N6RFM/psws-drf-tid-tools/README.md

 This toolset provides citizen scientists, using receivers from the HAMSci Grape DRF family, a means to obtain estimates of TID propagation speed and direction.

-Users are encouraged to compare their HF based results to those obtained using other complementary tools.
+Users are well advised to compare their HF based results to those obtained using other complementary tools.

-Geomagnetic indices like the Kp index and and the Auroral Electrojet (AE) Index may help identify whether the disturbance is likely a quiet-time MSTID or a storm-driven auroral LSTID.
+* Geomagnetic indices like the Kp index and and the Auroral Electrojet (AE) Index may help identify whether the disturbance is likely a quiet-time MSTID or a storm-driven auroral LSTID.

+* The hamsci_LSTID_detection toolkit (https://github.com/HamSCI/hamsci_LSTID_detection) provides an independent automated method for detecting LSTIDs from amateur radio spot data — RBN, PSKReporter, and WSPRNet.

-GNSS TEC data from CEDAR Madrigal Database provides spatial wave structure, propagation direction, wavelength, and speed estimates.
+* GNSS TEC data from CEDAR Madrigal Database provides spatial wave structure, propagation direction, wavelength, and speed estimates.
 This toolset includes scripts to help obtain those types of information for comparative purposes.